-My name is Ben Coleman, and I’m a young person who lives in Toronto.
+My name is Ben Coleman, and I’m an endlessly curious person who lives in Toronto.

 What are you currently up to?